 Blame our families.
 Luke and I (Grace) met through our brothers and sister-in-laws, who attended university together.
 In the way great romances go, Luke says his first impression when walking in and seeing me at a party at his brother’s house was, “Hmm…She’s sitting in my favourite chair; the one closest to the food…”.
 We got to know each other over good food and Rock Band.
 We had our first official date two months later on May 30, 2009, and spent the summer talking and tossing a football around in the park near my house.

 Our next adventure came in the form of home ownership.
-We bought a house in 2013 and, along with our cat, Gemini, moved out to Chestermere, Alberta, just outside of Calgary.
+We bought a house in 2013 and, along with our cat, Gemini, moved just outside of Calgary.
 Years later, we are still proud to call this place “home”.

 And Then There Were Three

-Thea is well into her third year right now and a bright, chatty, capable, beautiful, kind child.
-She loves reading, colouring, and dancing and is already developing a sharp wit and strong negotiation skills, which we usually consider a good thing.
+Thea is well into her 8th year right now and a bright, chatty, capable, beautiful, kind child.
+She loves reading, colouring, science, Lego, and computers and has a sharp wit and strong negotiation skills, which we usually consider a good thing.

 And Now There Are Four

-Nowadays, Luke and I our time being all at once awestruck and befuddled (probably due to lack of sleep) by every little thing that our children do.
-Some of our favourite pastimes are going for long walks around our neighbourhood and the Calgary Zoo, playing cribbage and building puzzles, and giggling through endless rounds of peekaboo and hide-and-seek.
-We still find time most Saturday mornings for coffee with Luke’s family, and he and I manage to sneak away for the occasional date night.
+Nowadays, Luke and I spend our time trying and failing to keep up with the chaos.
+Some of our favourite pastimes are going for long walks around our neighbourhood and the Calgary Zoo, playing cribbage and family board games, and giggling through endless rounds of “Guess What – Chicken Butt!”

 In summary, Life is good.